astronomer/astro-sdk/universal_transfer_operator/docs/universal_transfer_operator/operator.rst

 When to use the ``universal_transfer_operator`` operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Universal Transfer Operator allows data transfers between any supported source and target Datasets.
+The Universal Transfer Operator allows data transfers between any supported source :ref:`dataset` and destination :ref:`dataset`.
 It offers a consistent agnostic interface, simplifying the users' experience, so they do not need to use specific providers or operators for transfers.

 This ensures a consistent set of :py:mod:`Data Providers <universal_transfer_operator.data_providers>` that can read from and write to :ref:`dataset`.
 The Universal Transfer
 Operator can use the respective :py:mod:`Data Providers <universal_transfer_operator.data_providers>` to transfer between as a source and a destination.
 It also takes advantage of any existing fast and
-direct high-speed endpoints, such as Snowflake’s built-in ``COPY INTO`` command to load S3 files efficiently into Snowflake.
+direct high-speed endpoints, such as Snowflake’s built-in ``COPY INTO`` command to load S3 files efficiently into the Snowflake.

 Universal transfer operator also supports the transfers using third-party platforms like Fivetran.